getify/dwordly-game/README.md

 A
 ```

-If you'd only seen it, the above game *could* have been played with 5 fewer moves and a much better score!
+But if you'd only *seen it*, the above game *could* have been played with 6 fewer moves and a much better score!

 ```
 S P E C K

 P E C K

-P A C K
+P E A K

-P A C T
+P E A

-P A T
+P A

-A T

 A
 ```